 Mobility scooters – other important info

-We know what an asset a mobility scooter is, it certainly makes getting around that much easier.
-In addition to cleaning your scooter, we’ve compiled a list of important information here:
+We know what an asset a mobility scooter is.
+In addition to cleaning your scooter so it looks and works better, we’ve compiled a list of important information here:

 - Buying a mobility scooter.
 Tips to help you decide